AlexaVT03/Project2-2/README.md

 2. Replace the absolute file path at the top of the relevant notebook with your own absolute file path.
 Make sure to replace all '\' with '/'.
 3. Run the full notebook.
 Note that this will take some time, with some models taking longer than others.
 Please be patient and do not interrupt the runtime.

+There is a pre processing script under "NL_DATA" which you NEED to run before using any notebooks.
+Please find the instructions to this script in "NL_DATA/README.txt"

 To run the GUI, simply run the Main.java file.

 We are only predicting dates from 05/05/2024 up to and including 07/05/2024.
 Other dates will not work.